jojomale/lonesam/notes.md

     For selection, we also might require an intermediate, manual step, although we could probably build something standardized for simpler selection rules.

-- Treat error due to merging of different sampling rates (GR.BFO..HHZ 30-Nov-2011)
+- Treat error due to merging of different sampling rates (GR.BFO..BHZ 30-Nov-2011)

 # CLI